-1. Complete the Introduction to Officiating, Rules and Regulations modules, and Roving 1 to complete the testing requirement for Provisional Certification.
+- Complete the Introduction to Officiating, Rules and Regulations, and Level 1 Roving Umpire courses.
 Click here to access these courses.

-3. Be a USTA member.
-(To become a member, click here)
+4. Be a USTA member.
+To become a member, click here.

-4. Submit to the USTA a physician's or an optometrist's statement attesting that the official has 20/20 visions, either corrected or uncorrected in each eye.
-Click here for the vision form.
-Please note that the vision form must be dated after Dec.
-1, 2016.
+5. Submit to the USTA a physician's or an optometrist's Vision Form attesting that the official has 20/20 vision, either corrected or uncorrected in each eye.
+The Vision Form can be downloaded on OfficialsFirst and then uploaded to your account once completed.
+Please note that the Vision Form must be dated within the past 12 months.

 USTA Officiating Uniform